-Trex® Decking vs. Other composite Decking
+Trex® Decking vs. Other Composite Decking

-Among composite deck materials manufacturers, the industry leader is Trex Company, Inc. Trex® is an innovator in the composite world, and has won many awards and accolades over the years.
+Among composite deck materials manufacturers, the industry leader is Trex Company, Inc. Trex® is an innovator in the composite world and has won many awards and accolades over the years.
 In recent years, two of its product lines — Trex Enhance® and Trex Transcend® — were named to the “Top 100 Products List” by readers of “Professional Builder” magazine.
-A 2018 article in “Pro Sales Magazine” titled, “Top Decking Products,” also called out the three top manufacturers of composite and vinyl decking products and stated Trex® was “specified or used most” and for deck rails, “Trex® was first in all categories.”
+A 2018 article in “Pro Sales Magazine” titled, “Top Decking Products,” also called out the three top manufacturers of composite and vinyl decking products and stated Trex® was “specified or used most” and for deck rails, “Trex® was the first in all categories.”